ponylang/rfcs/text/0000-tcp-backpressure.md

 I'm not really sure what combo of the above we should do.

+I think it is also reasonable as part of the process for this RFC to decide a basic question: do we assume as part of "how to teach this" that the programmer is familiar with how TCP works and what TCP backpressure is.
+I say yes, we assume that.
+However, I think it makes sense at some point in the future to return to packages like `net` and write beginners guides for how to use them that don't make that assumption.
+That said, I think its out of scope for this RFC.

 # Drawbacks

 I can't think of a reason not to implement backpressure.
 We might choose to do it another way but I think a TCP implementation that doesn't support backpressure notification is an incomplete implementation.